-- (2) Each department shall submit its recommendations, objections or comments relative to the abandonment to DPD. - (3) If the DPD finds that the abandonment is inappropriate, it shall submit its report to the applicant within the 30-day period explaining the basis for its objection to the abandonment. - If the DPD finds that the abandonment is appropriate, it shall prepare the abandonment in ordinance format.
-The DPD shall submit to the appropriate Council(s): - The abandonment request in ordinance format the proposed abandonment request, - b.
-The recommendations, objections or and comments of other departments (see subsection (2) above), and - c.
-Other relevant information.
+- (1) Upon receipt of an application, the DPD will circulate the requested abandonment to LUS, PW, the Lafayette Fire Department, and other appropriate governmental departments, based upon the nature of the requested abandonment. - (2) Each department shall submit its recommendations, objections or comments relative to the abandonment to DPD. - (3) If the DPD finds that the abandonment is inappropriate, it shall submit its report to the applicant within the 30-day period explaining the basis for its objection to the abandonment. - (4) If the DPD finds that the abandonment is appropriate, it shall prepare the abandonment in ordinance format.
+The DPD shall submit to the appropriate Council(s): - The abandonment request in ordinance format the proposed abandonment request, - The recommendations and comments of other departments (see subsection (2) above), and - Other relevant information.